ar-51/ar-51.github.io/docs/New Unity Project/desktop applcation.md

 In the "Service Manager" component select the platform of your choice.

 ## Select the hand provider
-If you are using a hands (i.e. Ultra leap) select the appropriate provider in the "Service Manager" component.
+If you are using hands in your experience (i.e. Ultra leap) select the appropriate provider in the "Service Manager" component.

 ## Run the Unity Scene
 Run the scene in unity.